Also known as: reverse hyper, reverse hyperextension, bent-knee reverse hyper, bench reverse hyper

 Frequently Asked Questions

-What are the benefits of Reverse Hyper Extension with Bent Knees?
+What are the benefits of reverse hyper extension with bent knees?

-What common mistakes should I avoid?
+What are common mistakes to avoid?

 How can I progress or modify this exercise?